Patrick Mahomes: 2019 season

 In the Divisional Round against the Houston Texans, the Chiefs faced a 24–0 deficit early in the second quarter.
 The Chiefs then went on a 51–7 run, including 41 unanswered points, to win 51–31.
 Mahomes threw for 321 yards and five touchdowns and rushed for 53 yards.
-In their second AFC Championship, playing the Titans, Mahomes threw for three touchdowns and rushed for a 27-yard touchdown, the second longest run of his career and longest in the playoffs.
+In their second AFC Championship, facing the Titans, Mahomes threw for three touchdowns and rushed for a 27-yard touchdown, the second longest run of his career and longest in the playoffs.
 He sparked a comeback from 17–7 in the second quarter to a 35–24 victory.
 The Chiefs made their first Super Bowl appearance since Super Bowl IV in 1970.
 In Super Bowl LIV, the Chiefs trailed 20–10 against the San Francisco 49ers in the fourth quarter with 8:53 remaining.
 It was their third straight game facing a 10+ point deficit.
 With just over 7 minutes to play, a successful 49ers challenge of a completed catch left the Chiefs facing 3rd and 15 on their own 35-yard-line.
 Mahomes asked his coaching staff to call the play Jet Chip Wasp, and successfully completed a deep pass to Tyreek Hill for 44 yards.
 This shifted momentum towards the Chiefs, who in the remaining minutes of the game went on a 21–0 run, securing their first Super Bowl victory in 50 years.
-Mahomes threw for 286 yards and two touchdowns and rushed for another 29 yards and one touchdown and was named Super Bowl MVP.
+Mahomes threw for 286 yards and two touchdowns, with two interceptions, and rushed for another 29 yards and touchdown run and was named Super Bowl MVP.
 He was the youngest quarterback and third-youngest player in NFL history to earn the award.
+Mahomes also became the third African American quarterback to win a Super Bowl, joining Doug Williams and Russell Wilson.
 He was ranked fourth by his fellow players on the NFL Top 100 Players of 2020.